kaifishr/SciFormer/README.md

 $$\text{permutation}(\text{selfAttention}(\mathbf{x})) = \text{selfAttention}(\text{permutation}(\mathbf{x}))$$

 In which order the sequence is to be understood, can be achieved by encoding the sequential structure into the token embeddings using positional embeddings.

-> TODO: Use positional embedding in each attention block?

 ### Attention as a Soft Dictionary